apache/arrow/docs/source/format/Intro.rst

 ---------------------------

 A primitive column represents an array of values where each value has the same physical size measured in bytes.
-Data types that share the same fixed size primitive layout are, for example, signed and unsigned integer data types, floating point numbers, boolean, decimal and temporal data types.
+Data types that use the fixed size primitive layout are, for example, signed and unsigned integer data types, floating point numbers, boolean, decimal and temporal data types.